 A look at the survey results shows that most organizations have a similar budget misalignment, which goes a long way toward explaining why insider threats continue to be a major problem for IT.
 As noted earlier, more than half (52%) of respondents perceive negligent employees as the cause of significant damage, while almost half (44%) are spending 10% or less of their budget on this area, so it’s clear why survey respondents also suffer a significant number of insider breaches.

 Preventing Insider Threats

-Our survey asked practitioners to assess their ability to prevent or deter insider incidents
+Our survey asked practitioners to assess their ability to prevent or deter insider incidents and attacks.

 Tools and Techniques in Use